Between Lake and Peaks

 7. Winter Magic: Frozen Lake & Snow-Covered Lanes

-In particularly cold winters, Lake Zell freezes over, transforming into a stage for magical scenes of walkers and ice skaters set against the snow-covered old town.
+In particularly cold winters, Lake Zell freezes over – creating magical motifs of walkers and ice skaters against the backdrop of the snow-covered Old Town.

 Arrival & Accommodation: Getting to Zell am See and Staying in Style